BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

 standup@btctest2:~$ bitcoin-cli -named sendrawtransaction hexstring=$psbt_c_hex
 ee82d3e0d225e0fb919130d68c5052b6e3c362c866acc54d89af975330bb4d16
 ```
-Obviously, there wasn't a big improvement in using this method over serially signing a transaction for a 2-of-2 multisig when everyone was using `bitcoin-cli`: we could have passed a raw transaction with partial signatures from one user to the other just as easily as that PSBT.
+Obviously, there wasn't a big improvement in using this method over serially signing a transaction for a 2-of-2 multisig when everyone was using `bitcoin-cli`: we could have passed a raw transaction with partial signatures from one user to the other just as easily as sending that PSBT.
 But, this was the simplest case.
 As we delve into more complex multisigs, this methodology becomes better and better.

 First of all, it's platform independent.
 As long as everyone is using a service that supports Bitcoin Core 0.17, they'll all be able to sign this transaction, which isn't true when classic multi-sigs are being passed around among different platforms.